-Variables are basically containers that you give a name to that hold any piece of information or data for you.
+Variables are containers that you give a name to that hold any piece of information or data for you.
 Variables are used to store data in memory, and to access that data later.

 Let's say you want a variable to hold the number of apples you eat every day.
 It may look something like this: